-- 3.2.1 The deposit to be paid must be an amount not less than an average sum equal to two month's service levies, as calculated by the Chief Financial Officer. - 3.2.2 After the disconnection of a service by the Municipality, an increased deposit may be required in addition to a reconnection fee. - 3.2.3 Where the services are not readily available and the Municipality must incur additional costs to provide such services, the Municipality may require bank guarantees for the provision of municipal services. - 3.2.4 Deposits received must be reviewed annually and a register must be maintained for this purpose.
+- 3.2.1 The deposit to be paid must be as per the approved Tariff structure. - 3.2.2 After the disconnection of a service by the Municipality the reconnection fee as the approved Tariff structure. - 3.2.3 Where the services are not readily available and the Municipality must incur additional costs to provide such services, the Municipality may require bank guarantees for the provision of municipal services. - 3.2.4 Deposits received must be reviewed annually and a register must be maintained for this purpose.
 The total sum of deposits received shall constitute a short-term liability in the books of the Municipality.
 No interest shall accrue in favour of the depositors thereof.
 Upon termination of the debtor's agreement with the Municipality, the deposit will first be offset against any outstanding balance (if any) owed to the Municipality, and the remainder thereof will be refunded to the customer.